-1.10 The candidates’ level of competence, talent, motivations and inclination towards scientific research will be assessed on the basis of their qualifications and research project, and through an interview.
+1.9 Candidates’ level of competence, talent, motivations and aptitudes to scientific research will be assessed on the basis of their qualifications and their research project and an interview.

-1.11 Candidates are admitted to the interview on the basis of an evaluation of their qualifications and of a research project in Italian or English (about 20,000 characters, spaces included).
-The research project must reveal the candidate’s scientific interests and their cohesion with the scientific guidelines promoted by the SNS, but it will not be a determining factor in the subsequent choice of the thesis.
-The project must show the candidates’ full awareness of the state of the art in the selected scientific field, and their competence in the research methods in use within that discipline; it must also include an adequate bibliography.
+1.10 Candidates are admitted to the interview on the basis of an evaluation of their qualifications and of a research project written in Italian or in English (of no more than around 20,000 characters, spaces included).
+The research project must reveal candidates’ scientific interests and their cohesion with the scientific lines upheld by the SNS, although this project will not be a determining factor in their subsequent choice of the thesis.
+The project must show candidates’ full awareness of the state of the art in the selected scientific field and competence in the research methods within the discipline, and must include an adequate bibliography.

-1.12 The PhD course involves teaching, seminars and research activities: the educational programmes, adjusted for each individual student, are designed to broaden their basic knowledge and to prepare them for research, with the aim of obtaining a particularly high level of specialisation in a specific scientific area.
-PhD students attend their studies in accordance with annually approved plans, and they can obtain the authorisation and funding to spend periods of study and research in other highly-qualified university or scientific institutions in Italy or abroad.
+1.11 The PhD course involves teaching, seminars and research activities: the educational programs, adjusted for each individual student, are designed to broaden their cultural base and to prepare them for research with the aim of obtaining a particularly high level of specialization in the scientific area.
+Students of the PhD courses follow their studies in accordance with annually approved plans, and they can obtain authorization and funding to spend periods of study and research in other highly qualified university or scientific institutions in Italy or abroad.
 At the end of the course, providing all due obligations have been fulfilled, the student will attain the title of Philosophiæ Doctor (PhD).

-1.13 In accordance with the Italian regulations (Ministerial Decree no. 45 of 8 February 2013), PhD courses can be activated by Universities every year upon approval of the Ministry of Education, Universities and Research (MIUR), and only if the required standards are respected and maintained.
-Therefore, after the publication of the final ranking list, successful candidates will be enrolled only if approval has been received for the 34th cycle.
+1.12 In accordance with the Italian regulations (Ministerial Decree no. 45 of 8 February 2013) the PhD courses can be activated by the Universities every year only on approval of the Ministry of Education, Universities and Research (MIUR), and if the required standards are respected and maintained.
+Therefore, after the publication of the final ranking list, the successful candidates will be enrolled only if approval has been received for the 34th cycle.